Last edited 11/3/2016

 11) USA TODAY: "A new study by the anti-death penalty group Reprieve Australia showed that prosecutors in Caddo Parish, Louisiana, struck would-be black jurors 46% of the time, compared to 15% for others."

-REBUTTAL: As Reprieve is an anti death penalty group, USAT blindly accepted the results, as standard.
-If blacks in Caddo Parish opposed the death penalty at a rate three times that of other groups, the would-be black juror striking rate would be expected, as in North Carolina, for example (20).
+REBUTTAL: As Reprieve is an anti death penalty group, USAT blindly accepted their results, as appears standard or USAT.
+If blacks in Caddo Parish opposed the death penalty at a rate three times that of other groups, the would-be black juror striking rate would be expected and predictable, as in North Carolina, for example (20).

 12) USA Today: "Glossip's (innocence) contention has won support from the likes of British business executive Richard Branson, actress Susan Sarandon and TV's "Dr. Phil" McGraw.
 More than 250,000 online petitions seeking a 60-day reprieve were delivered to Gov. Mary Fallin this month.
 On Friday, former U.S. senator Tom Coburn and former University of Oklahoma head football coach Barry Switzer added their names."